project42da/visualstudio-docs.ko-kr/docs/test/using-shims-to-isolate-your-application-from-other-assemblies-for-unit-testing.md

 ---
-title: "shim을 사용하여 유닛 테스트를 위한 다른 어셈블리에서 응용 프로그램 격리 | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Using shims to isolate your application from other assemblies for unit testing | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: